 The instructor will now ask you a bit about yourself and any previous flying experience, take you to the aircraft and show you how to get in.
 Once sat inside he will strap you in securely and if in the open cockpit flex wing will emphasize that there must be no loose objects that might fly off.
 Your head set will both keep the engine and wind noise away and give clear conversation with the instructor.

 A series of pre flight checks will be done and then the engine started and allowed to warm up.
 This can take a few minutes in winter or the start of a day.
 The aircraft will then taxi out to the runway that is in use, which is usually the one pointing closest to the way the wind is blowing towards you.
 Part way down the runway the engine is usually checked again.

 At the end of the runway a few further checks will be done, the instructor usually saying them aloud.
 Then full power and off you go.
 The grass can be quite lumpy so just like driving a car across a field do not expect it to be smooth.
 However once the wheels leave the ground then it gets much smoother.
-Small aircraft, particularly the flexwings, can climb quite steeply so you will feel as though the ground is dropping away from you and very quickly you will be looking down at the trees and buildings and hopefully seeing any family/friends waving at you.
+Small aircraft, can climb quite steeply so you will feel as though the ground is dropping away from you and very quickly you will be looking down at the trees and buildings and hopefully seeing any family/friends waving at you.